-Examination of patterns and mechanisms of embryonic development in various taxa.
-Selected topics in organogenesis are discussed.
+Examination of patterns and mechanisms of embryonic development in various taxa, with a focus on the role of genes and environment.
+Laboratory projects will emphasize experimental approaches to exploring questions in the field.
 Lecture and laboratory.
-Prerequisites: BIO 2024 and 2304.
+Prerequisite: BIO 2042.
 IV